SpellholdStudios/StuffofTheMagi/README.md

 Once you gather all the items, the one who equip them all gain an exceptional bonus.
 Also, if you have all items, you will meet someone in the Pocket Plane who will want to speak with you...

 Note: If you choose the original overpowered items you will only end up with 7 items instead of 9, no cape nor ring.

-**Never forget:** All the original work was done by Victor Straffe at Sorcerer's Place.
-Kevmus updated it to WeiDU, added the more balanced items, and "bugfixed like a madman".

 <details><summary><ins>Minor spoiler for lazy players!</ins></summary>
 <p><br>